JohnBaracuda/com.baracuda.runtime-monitoring/README.md

 There are still some aspects I would like to improve or expand (see [Planned Features](#planned-features)).
 Especially the optional packages for supporting TextMeshPro & UIToolkit need more work and fine-tuning.
 However, I can't afford too much time commitment due to my full-time job and other projects I'm working on.
 For this reason, I would appreciate any feedback and/or support.

+Runtime Monitoring can also be found on the [Asset Store!](https://u3d.as/2QxJ)

 &nbsp;
 ## Table of Contents